htpusa/moomin/README.md

 change.
 A paper is in preparation describing the theoretical framework.

 # Dependencies
-MOOMIN runs in Matlab (developped in R2016a) and relies on the COBRA Toolbox (developped with v2.0, compatible also with v3.0).
+MOOMIN runs in Matlab (developped in R2016a) and relies on the COBRA Toolbox (developped with v2.0, tested with v3.0).
 Additionally, a MILP-solver compatible with
 COBRA is needed.
 To obtain COBRA and how to use it: https://opencobra.github.io/cobratoolbox/stable/